tbarua1/Online_Shopping_App_Team-2/README.md

 Objective of this project --

--- the objective of this project is to develop a general purpose e-commerce
+-the objective of this project is to develop a general purpose e-commerce
 store where any kind of product can be bought from the comfort of home through the internet.
-An online store is a  virtual store on the internet where customers can browse the catalog and select products of interest, the selected items collected in a shopping cart.
+-An online store is a  virtual store on the internet where customers can browse the catalog and select products of interest, the selected items collected in a shopping cart.
 At checkout time , the items in the shopping cart will be presented as an order.